k3vvie83/SimpleExpenditureTracker/README.md

 - Enter Password when prompt. ***Password is the SQL password set during MySQL Image creation.***
 - Type `exit` to exit bash shell.

-To run the application in Docker):
+To run the application in Docker:
 ====
 To run the application in docker, follow the below steps